offternet/LinuxWebtop/README.md

 ### -Drag & Drop moving of buttons on same page

 ### -Switch from Light to Dark theme
-# Linux Webtop Process
+# StartDesktop Process

 Video on youtube: https://youtu.be/0cKoVyqZNIc?si=SaL95AqwEb2G3bzj

 ### Execute commands, launch programs and open websites from browser on any X-Windows desktop.

-### You can also use our Webtop Process to turn a html webpage(s) into Graphical User interface "GUI" for any bash powered program.
+### You can also use our StartDesktop Process to turn a html webpage(s) into Graphical User interface "GUI" for any bash powered program.
 And so much more.
 Now, creating a custom GUI is much easier than ever before using our new Linking and Browser Command Execution process.

-**The complete Linux Webtop process is very easy to implement, customize and to use.**
+**The complete StartDesktop process is very easy to implement, customize and to use.**

 **The StartDesktop process consists of 2 separate parts**